nekonaute/roborobo3/README.md

 =========

 # !!!!!!!!
-# IMPORTANT NOTICE: AS OF March 31st 2021, ROBOROBO 3 IS DEPRECATED AND WONT BE UPDATED ANYMORE!!
+# IMPORTANT NOTICE: AS OF March 31st 2021
+# ROBOROBO 3 IS DEPRECATED AND WONT BE UPDATED ANYMORE!!
+#
-# PLEASE USE ROBOBORO 4 INSTEAD.
-ROBOROBO 4 can be found at https://github.com/nekonaute/roborobo4
+# PLEASE USE ROBOBORO 4 INSTEAD (MAJOR UPDATE INCLUDES PYTHON SCRIPTING)
+# ROBOROBO 4 can be found at https://github.com/nekonaute/roborobo4
 # !!!!!!!!

 Roborobo is a fast and simple 2D mobile robot simulator written in C++ loosely based on a khepera/epuck model.
 It is targeted for fast single and multi-robots simulation (primary motivation is evolutionary robotics et swarm/collective robotics).